360CVGroup/Qihoo-T2X/README.md

 ## Qihoo-T2X
-This is the official reproduction of Qihoo-T2X, which represents a groundbreaking DiT architecture paradigm designed for Text-to-Any tasks.
+This is the official reproduction of Qihoo-T2X [Project Page](https://360cvgroup.github.io/Qihoo-T2X/), which represents a groundbreaking DiT architecture paradigm designed for Text-to-Any tasks.

 **[QIHOO-T2X: AN EFFICIENCY-FOCUSED DIFFUSION TRANSFORMER VIA PROXY TOKENS FOR TEXT-TOANY-TASK](https://arxiv.org/pdf/2409.04005)**